Avondale Medical Malpractice Lawyers | Phillips Law Group

 Proving that medical malpractice occurred means establishing that the doctor, nurse, or other health care provider failed to provide a reasonable standard of care when treating his or her patients.
 Although this sounds straightforward, proving this can be difficult in a medical malpractice claim without legal help.

-An Avondale medical malpractice attorney from our firm is prepared to help you establish the following:
+Our Avondale medical malpractice attorneys are prepared to help you establish the following:

 - A doctor-patient relationship existed